ropensci/circle/README.md

 R client package for the Circle CI REST API

-This package aims to execute tasks such as build restarts, log queries or setting environment variables for the CI service provider [Circlei CI](https://circleci.com/) from within R. It also simplifies the setup process for build deployments via `use_circle_deploy()`.
+This package aims to execute tasks such as build restarts, log queries or setting environment variables for the CI service provider [Circle CI](https://circleci.com/) from within R. It also simplifies the setup process for build deployments via `use_circle_deploy()`.